withastro/docs/src/pages/en/guides/typescript.md

 ```
 This way, you avoid edge cases where Astro's bundler may try to incorrectly bundle your imported types as if they were JavaScript.

 In your `.tsconfig` file, you can instruct TypeScript to help with this.
 The [`importsNotUsedAsValues` setting](https://www.typescriptlang.org/tsconfig#importsNotUsedAsValues) can be set to `error`.
 Then, TypeScript will check your imports and tell you when  `import type` should be used.
-This setting is included by default in our strict and strictest bases.
+This setting is included by default in our strict and strictest templates.

 ```json title="tsconfig.json" ins={3}
 {